I’m a political animal.

 For example, Luci and Salvador are in couples counseling.
 She’s frustrated that he’s nervous about too much intimacy (which he is), and that he inhibits his sexual desire (which he does).
 She ends up doing more than her share of the couple’s emotional work, and she feels unappreciated (which she is).

-But she doesn’t say “I’m frustrated,” and she doesn’t say “please understand my point of view.”
+But she doesn’t say to him “I’m frustrated,” and she doesn’t say “please understand my point of view.”
 Instead, she talks about “gender roles,” and how society expects women to do their relationships’ emotional work.
 “Of course, we don’t get paid for that,” she says bitterly.
 “Men get the benefit, while we pay the price.”

 Predictably, Salvador gets defensive, and feels he has to defend “men,” which is a fool’s errand.
 The conversation degenerates into an argument about who has it worse, men or women, which gets them nowhere.
 Most importantly, her disappointment and resentment get lost in the shuffle, along with his anxiety and confusion.